SiyaoIsHiding/R_GA_GSOC/README.md

 ```
 ### Example Repositories
 Here is an example repository using this GitHub Action, which is the R package `binsegRcpp`, in which
-* Here is the tests defined.
+* Here are the tests defined.
 * Here is the pull request with a message reporting significant performance regression.
 * Here is the Action run result summary page, where you can download the uploaded artifact.